sudoskys/telegram-sticker-utils/README.md

 This SDK provides a set of utilities for working with Telegram stickers.

-- Auto resize image with don`t lose alpha channel.
+- Convert image formats without losing transparency.
 - Auto optimize output size for sticker, make it valid for Telegram.

 ## 🛠 Supported Pack Types